KeatonMueller/search/README.md

 To view it running, visit https://keatonmueller.github.io/search.

-Alternatively, you can clone this repo and run `npm install` followed by `npm start`.
+Alternatively, you can clone this repo and open `index.html`.

 ## Info